 The Seder is an essential element of any Passover celebration.
-During a Seder, people gather to eat foods that symbolize various aspects of the ancient Hebrews’ Exodus from Egypt.
-Haggadahs are a critical element of a Seder, as they guide people through the Seder.
-And there are thousands of kinds of Haggadahs, telling the story through a wide variety of prisms.
+During a Seder, people gather to eat Passover foods that symbolize various aspects of the ancient Hebrews’ Exodus from Egypt.

 A Seder is an important ritual in which six food items with symbolic ties to the Exodus are eaten.
-During the Seder meal, the story of the Exodus is recited.
+During the Passover Seder meal, the story of the Exodus is recited.
 In addition to the Seder plate, four glasses of wine are used to represent the four promises made by God to the Jews.

 “Haggadah” means “telling.”
 The Haggadah guides the Seder ceremony and tells the Passover story.
 Each of the many kinds of Haggadah has its own way of presenting the story and guiding the ritual.